Use It Or Lose It: Three Ways To Spend Your HR Budget… Responsibly

-TLDR: If you’ve got spare change hanging around in your HR budget, spend it wisely- not on a champagne gun…
+TLDR: Spend it wisely- not on a champagne gun…

 June can be a tough month for HR Managers.
 You’re either

 broke AF over budget, or need to spend the last of your HR budget before EOFY.
 Both situations suck… but for now, let’s focus on the cool problem: how to spend that money! 💸

 Do you go to the casino and put it on red?
 Book a junket to Bali?
 Or buy a champagne gun for the office?
 (Not entirely crazy… check it out!).
 But before you go too wild, here are 3 CFO approved suggestions:

 1. Invest in people.